bao-jerry/HoL-Automaton/README.md

 - The edges of the grid wrap around to the opposite edge.
 - The length and width of the grid are even so the checkerboard pattern joins correctly at the wrapped edges.

-## Emergent behaviors:
+## Emergent behavior: self-recovering stability:
-### Self-healing stability:
-Starting from almost any random initial distribution of black cells (e.g. 1% black cells, 50% black cells, 99% black cells, etc.), the grid will eventually converge to ~30.0% black cells.
-Moreover, the 30.0% convergence was observed to hold across different grid dimensions and random seeds.
+The HoL automaton displays a remarkable ability to recover stability from nearly any extreme initial state.
+Starting from nearly any random initial distribution of black cells (e.g. 1% black cells, 50% black cells, 99% black cells, etc.), the grid will eventually converge to ~30.0% black cells.
+This 30.0% convergence phenomenon was observed to hold across various grid dimensions, initial black cell proportions, and random seedings.

-Note that for finite grids, the automaton will eventually cycle, so grids of different dimensions will obviously have tiny differences in their measured convergence limits due to finite sequence length.
-On the other hand, based on my experimentation, my core conjecture is that as the length and width of the grids approach infinity, their limits approach a universal convergence value near 30.0%.

-### The anomaly:
-The 30.0% number cannot be accounted for by simulating the automaton with a standard probabilistic model, which instead predicts a proportion of 29.3%.
-Like the folks in House of Leaves, I was originally tempted to write off the tiny 0.7 pp discrepancy as a one-off measurement error due to experimental variance.
-However, what I found was that 30.0% was remarkably stable.
-No matter how I varied the random seed and grid dimensions, the irritating 0.7 pp delta just wouldn't go away.

-Since HoL is a deterministic automaton rather than a random process, a perceptive reader might be tempted to explain away this discrepancy by citing the fact that a probabilistic model is a non-exact approximation of a deterministic process and leave it at that.
-Indeed, but the uncomfortable question that remains is "if that didn't work, then how *do* we derive the ~30.0% convergence limit?
-And is it derivable from first principles without needing to assume an a posteriori regularity fact?"
-I call this question uncomfortable because mathematicians pride themselves in answering questions about a priori things using a priori methods.
-However, even in my probabilistic model, I myself had to impose non-self-evident regularity conditions to carry out my proportion calculations.
-HoL is describable purely a priori, so one would hope that there exists an a priori proof and derivation of its limit.
-If so, I would be intrigued to see what such a proof would look like.
+What makes this 30.0% figure particularly interesting is that it's not derivable from standard probabilistic modeling of the automaton.
+Indeed, if one were to simulate the automaton with a standard probabilistic model, they would arrive at a predicted proportion of 29.3%, which is an imperfect approximation with a 0.7 percentage point error.
+This is a small error, but a real one that persists across all kinds of initializations.
+The open question is then: "Given that the automaton's rules are deterministic, how do we derive the eventual proportion of black cells in the grid?"

+## Open Mathematical Questions:
+- Why does the HoL automaton's black cell proportion stabilize at all?
+- How do we derive the ~30.0% black cell limiting proportion from first principles?

 ## Probabilistic Modeling:
-Here, I'll derive the 29.3% figure via an idealized probabilistic model of the HoL automaton.
+Here, I'll derive the 29.3% figure mentioned earlier via an idealized probabilistic model of the HoL automaton.
 We make the following assumptions:
 1) Eventually, the proportion of black cells stabilizes
 2) Each rule type 3 cell simulates an independent Bernoulli random variable with probability $p_3$ of being black on any given round.
 3) Each rule type 4 cell simulates an independent Bernoulli random variable with probability $p_4$ of being black on any given round.